ianjkaplan/ixian/README.md

 OpenAPI 3.x to Go CLI code generator.
 Reads an OpenAPI spec and generates a fully functional Go CLI application using Cobra.

+> Ixian refers to the planet machine makers in the Dune universe

 ## Quick Start

 ```bash